-Tulips Are a Good Reason to Visit Chicago in the Spring
+Tulips in the Spring

 Every fall, the city of Chicago plants tens of thousands of tulip bulbs for a springtime show of color.
 What started as a Michigan Avenue tradition has turned into a city wide event.
 You will see tulips all over downtown in the medians and on the sidewalks.